tourhunter-com/help-tourhunter-com/_articles-en/how_to_setup_displaying_notifications_for_company.md

 ### **Step 3**

-Click on "Save" button for save your changes.
+Click on "Save" button for accept changes.

 ### **Suggestions**